 Summary: My research concentrates on exploring the connections between late-Victorian and Modernist fiction, sexuality and popular culture.

 Teaching Commitments: Fictions of Fallen Women (UG Option); Victorian Literature (UG Core); The Brontës (MA Option).
-My office hour for Semester 2, 2017 is Thursday mornings between 10-11.
+My office hour for Semester 2, 2018 is Wednesdays between 11-12.
 It would be helpful if you could email in advance as it tends to get booked up.

 My first book, James Joyce, Sexuality and Social Purity (Cambridge University Press, hardback 2003; paperback 2007) investigated the relationship between Joyce's fiction and the contemporary anti-vice societies who censored his work.